Kenny2github/skule-bylaws/manuals/president-manual.md

 ## Ongoing Responsibilities
 1. Every week, the President hosts the Executive Committee meeting or at minimum receives updates from the Vice Presidents.
 1. In each month with a Board of Directors meeting, the President:
-   1. Hosts a DCRT meeting to which each Discipline Club Chair is invited to attend or send a representative
+   1. Hosts a DCRT meeting to which each Discipline Club Chair is invited to attend or send a representative (as well as, optionally, the VPA and VPSL)
-   1. Checks in with each Presidential Project Director in section 1.2.2
+   1. Checks in with each Presidential Project Director in section 1.2.2 (see section 2.2.5 for typical discussion topics)
-   1. Meets with the Dean
+   1. Meets with the Dean (see section 2.2.6)
-   1. Meets with the Vice Dean, Undergraduate
+   1. Meets with the Vice Dean, Undergraduate (see section 2.2.7)
-   1. Meets with the Alumni Relations Office
+   1. Meets with the Alumni Relations Office (see section 2.2.8)
-   1. Attends the PSC meeting
+   1. Attends the PSC meeting (see section 2.2.9)
    1. Writes an Officer Report covering events since the last Report
    1. Attends the Board of Directors meeting, and:
       1. Wears the President's firefighter hard hat